Ficool

 "That is General Denvil," Eden whispered in response.
 "He runs this organization.
 He's just going to ask you a few questions to make sure you're not a threat."

-Soon, Kiah found herself alone with the imposing man in his dark, pristine office.
+Soon, she found herself alone with the imposing man in his dim, pristine office.

-General Denvil sat at a desk, posture relaxed but eyes sharp.
-His eyes studied her closely, but Kiah couldn't bring hers to meet his.
+General Denvil sat across from her, posture relaxed but eyes sharp.
+His eyes studied her closely but Kiah still couldn't bring hers to meet his.

 It was as if an unseen force forced her to keep her head down.
 The more she tried to resist, the worse her headache got.